SatuKa/SatuKa/README.md

 :smiley: :speech_balloon:Hi there, nice to meet you 👋

+I am information management specialist in the public sector.
+In my current job i collect and analyze data, generate reports and manage & maintain databases (so i know something about RDBMS & SQL).
+Aside from that i have hands-on experience in testing.
+I also maintain a couple of websites but i would like to code more - and that is why i am studying more.
+Hopefully one day i can switch to more technical jobs.
 ___
 <!--
 **SatuKa/SatuKa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.